Bray Family Blast

 Tardies, Arrival, and Dismissal

-Dismissal: There are four modes of transportation for dismissal-car riders, walkers, bus riders, and daycare riders.
-Parents cannot walk to the front door to pick up scholars.
+Dismissal: There are four modes of transportation for dismissal: car riders, walkers, bus riders, and daycare riders.
+Please refer to the map below for an outline of the multiple lines of traffic Bray families take along city streets during school dismissal.
+For this reason, parents cannot walk to the front door to pick up scholars.
 When parents walk to the front door, it delays dismissal procedures.
 Therefore, we ask that you stay in your car to expedite dismissal procedures.

-Dismissal will begin at 3:00 p.m.
-If you need a car tag for car riders, please pick up your car tag.
-Parents/guardians will need a car tag to pick up scholars.
+Dismissal will begin at 3:35 p.m.
+Parents/guardians must present a car tag to pick up scholars.

 Daycare and Bus riders